com-lihaoyi/mill/docs/pages/1 - Intro to Mill.md

 ```

 `mill show visualize` takes a subset of the Mill build graph (e.g. `core._` is
-every target directly under the `core` module) and draws out their relationships
+every task directly under the `core` module) and draws out their relationships
 in `.svg` and `.png` form for you to inspect.
 It also generates `.txt`, `.dot`
 and `.json` for easy processing by downstream tools.